-- Content Encryption: Encryption based DRM solutions encrypt content during all kinds of downloads and file transfers and are usually less effective.
+- Content Encryption: Encryption based DRM solutions encrypt content during all kinds of downloads and file transfers.
+These are usually less effective, compared to others.

 - License-based Rights Management: License-based DRM solutions require a server to manage the request and issuance of licenses.
-Some also incorporate domain controllers, which manage the multiple users than can play content under a single license, and metering servers which track usage data and total plays for royalty purposes.
+Some also incorporate domain controllers, which manage the multiple users to play content under a single license, and metering servers which track usage data and total plays for royalty purposes.

 - DRM-enabled Player: A true-blue DRM solution is a DRM-capable player that can communicate with the license server and enforce all software and hardware-related playback restrictions.
 For computer and notebook playback, some DRMs use an existing plug-in.
 For instance, Adobe Primetime uses Flash, while Microsoft PlayReady uses Silverlight, while other technologies, such as Google Widevine and DivX, require a plug-in download.